alphagov/govwifi-terraform/README.md

 - govwifi-admin/secrets-manager.tf
 - govwifi-backend/secrets-manager.tf

-**Note:**
-There is work planned to autogenerate the bulk of these secrets, however at present this is a manual process (apart from the databases), which generally takes around 2 hours.
-You can look at the secrets in pre-existing environments for a guide.

 #### Increase The Default AWS Quotas
 Terraform needs to create a larger number of resources than AWS allows out of the box.
 Luckily it is easy to get these limits increased.
 - [Follow the instructions from AWS to request an increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html).